fsantanna/pingus/ceu/README.md

   idiomatic code.
 * Exercise the interface between Céu and C/C++.
   Céu is designed to integrate seamlessly with C.
-  This allowed us to perform a *live porting*, i.e., we incrementally ported code from C++ to Céu without breaking the game for long.
+  This allowed us to perform a *live rewriting*, i.e., we incrementally rewrote code from C++ to Céu without breaking the game for long.
 * Serve as a deep and comprehensive guide for developers interested in trying Céu.
-  We discuss a number of game behaviors with an in-depth comparison between the original code in C++ and the equivalent code ported to Céu.
+  We discuss a number of game behaviors with an in-depth comparison between the original code in C++ and the equivalent code rewritten to Céu.
 * Stress-test the implementation of Céu.
   Academic artifacts typically do not go beyond working prototypes.
   We also want Céu to be a robust and practical language for everyday use.